CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/delegation-code.md

 ```

 The class `ToUpperCaseFieldInjected` has a field
-`text` which is of type `org.camunda.bpm.engine.delegate.Expression`.
+`text` which is of type `org.operaton.bpm.engine.delegate.Expression`.
 When calling `text.getValue(execution)`, the configured string value
 `Hello World` will be returned.